owlbarn/tutorial/book/stats/README.md

 * `gaussian_logcdf` : logarithmic cumulative distribution function.
 * `gaussian_logsf` : logarithmic survival function.

+We generate two data sets in this example, and both contain 999 points drawn from different Gaussian distribution $\mathcal{N} (\mu, \sigma^{2})$.
+For the first one, the configuration is $(\mu = 1, \sigma = 1)$; whilst for the second one, the configuration is $(\mu = 12, \sigma = 3)$.

 ```ocaml env=stats_02
 let noise sigma = Stats.gaussian_rvs ~mu:0. ~sigma;;
 let x = Array.init 999 (fun _ -> Stats.gaussian_rvs ~mu:1. ~sigma:1.);;
 let y = Array.init 999 (fun _ -> Stats.gaussian_rvs ~mu:12. ~sigma:3.);;
 ```

+We can visualise the data sets using histogram plot as below.
+When calling `histogram`, we also specify 30 bins explicitly.
+You can also fine tune the figure using `spec` named parameter to specify the colour, x range, y range, and etc. We will discuss in details on how to use Owl to plot in a separate chapter.

 ```ocaml env=stats_02
 (* convert arrays to matrices *)